wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_PSK_MULTI_ID_PER_CS

-With TLS 1.3 PSK, when WOLFSSL_PSK_MULTI_ID_PER_CS is defined, multiple IDs for a cipher suite can be handled.
+With TLS 1.3 PSK, when `WOLFSSL_PSK_MULTI_ID_PER_CS` is defined, multiple IDs for a cipher suite can be handled.

 #### WOLFSSL_PUBLIC_ASN

-Need WOLFSSL_PUBLIC_ASN to use ProcessPeerCert callback.
+This is needed to use ProcessPeerCert callback.

 #### WOLFSSL_QUIC

 Only "reads" from data provided by the application via wolfSSL_provide_quic_data().
-Then, transfer from there into the inputBuffer.
-WOLFSSL_QUIC is incompatible with WOLFSSL_CALLBACKS.
+Then, transfer from there into the inputBuffer. `WOLFSSL_QUIC` is incompatible with `WOLFSSL_CALLBACKS`.

 #### WOLFSSL_QUIC_H